- Appellate Advocacy

 - Jul 31, 2014 - Five Walder Hayden attorneys named to 2014 Super Lawyers Business Edition

-Alan is a member of the bar in multiple states, including New Jersey, New York, California, and Virginia.
-He is a New Jersey Certified Criminal Trial Attorney, a status granted by the Supreme Court of New Jersey’s Board on Trial Attorney Certification.
+Alan is a member of the State bars in New Jersey, New York, California, and Virginia, and is a New Jersey Certified Criminal Trial Attorney, a status granted by the Supreme Court of New Jersey’s Board on Trial Attorney Certification.
 Fewer than three percent of New Jersey attorneys achieve this certification.
 In addition, Alan is admitted to practice in nine United States District Courts and has litigated pro hac vice in more than a dozen other federal District Courts.
 An experienced appellate advocate, Alan has appeared and litigated cases in the United States Supreme Court, five United States Courts of Appeals, the state appellate courts of New York and New Jersey, and in the Supreme Court of Oregon.

-Outside of the courtroom, Alan has earned a reputation as a lecturer and author, and as a drug law reformer for his work through a multitude of criminal defense bar associations.
-He is a former member of the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL), and served on its Executive Committee.
-He is a past Chairman of the Drug Law Reform Committee and also served as chair of that group’s Electronic Discovery Committee.
+Outside of the courtroom, Alan has earned a reputation as a lecturer and author and as a drug law reformer for his work through a multitude of criminal defense bar associations.
+He is a member of the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL), having been elected in 2016.
+He previously served on that Board from 2001 to 2006, and was on its Executive Committee as well as the Nominating Committee.
+He is currently a Third Circuit co-chair of the Lawyers’ Assistance Committee (Strike Force representing other NACDL lawyers) and Third Circuit Co Chair for the NACDL Amicus Committee.
+He is a member of the White Collar Committee.
+Alan previously served as Chairman of the Drug Law Reform Committee, and of Electronic Discovery Committee.

 Alan was a founding member of the Association of Criminal Defense Lawyers of New Jersey and served as its eighth president.
 He was also a founding member of the board of directors of the New York State Association of Criminal Defense Lawyers, and is a Fellow of the American Board of Criminal Trial Attorneys.
 In 1995, he was appointed as the State Bar representative on the Legislature’s Sentencing Policy Study Commission.